po1sigala/live/01-Class-Content/19-PWA/01-Activities/02-Stu_Lighthouse/README.md

 * It's done when I have used the Chrome Lighthouse extension to generate an audit report.

-* It's done when I selected `Expand View` and have clicked on the link to each key metric and reviewed the provided information.
+* It's done when I have selected `Expand View` and have clicked on the link to each key metric and reviewed the provided information.

 ## 🏆 Bonus